 There are always risks involved with being in business; how owners manage these risks often determines their long-term sustainability and profitability.
 There are many factors to consider when assessing and guarding against these risks, thus, being proactive in managing them is wise.
-In an effort to help, let's discuss 3 areas where risk management is essential for small businesses.
+We're here to lay down the foundation for risk management strategies for small businesses.

 This is often the first area owners think about when considering business risks.
 There are good reasons for this, as: accidents, untimely deaths, litigation, asset losses, sicknesses, damages, disasters, thefts, and other unforeseen occurrences can and do occur to businesses everyday.
 Business liability insurance is an essential part of being in business, even for businesses without a physical storefront or employees.

 Small business owners may not have the time or the ability to understand the fine print in their insurance contracts, therefor, may not have the proper coverage for their specific needs.
 Insurance agents are helpful to an extent, yet a financial planner (CFO) will bring the business's finances into the insurance equation.

 For example, Chandler & Knowles CPAs can help small businesses assess which areas of their business are at risk the most, by understanding the nature of their: future growth projections, cash flow, products, and services.
 Also, our unbiased view will help owners reduce or eliminate superfluous coverage, while adding coverage in areas of high risk (key employee life insurance, asset protection, disability insurance, buy-sell agreements, litigation, etc.).

 Paying taxes and staying in compliance to business laws, codes, and regulations, are all tasks small businesses have to deal with.
 Managing the risks in this area will prove to be very important for long-term sustainability and profitability.
 Getting audited or being fined for non-compliance can be just as harmful as an unforeseen accident.